Adams Hemphill Neighborhood Park – Concept Planning

 The concept plan will help ensure that proposed changes to the park are compatible with potential future improvements.

-The ponds would be dry most of the time, but would fill with water during heavy rainfall to reduce flood risk.
-They would take up a large part of the current grassy area in Adams Hemphill Neighborhood Park.
-Depending on it is designed, the larger pond may be able to double up as open play fields or accommodate other amenities.
-The smaller pond would be fenced off for safety reasons.
-The map below shows the estimated size and location of the ponds based on currently available information.
+The basins would be dry most of the time, but would fill with water during heavy rainfall to reduce flood risk.
+They would take up a large part of the current grassy area in Adams-Hemphill Neighborhood Park.
+The larger basin will double up as open play fields.
+The smaller basin would be fenced off for safety reasons.
+The map below shows the estimated size and location of the basins based on currently available information.

 Map showing rough location and size of proposed ponds.